adsilcott/obsidian-writing-setup/README.md

 - Writing Project Template - Creates the custom kanban views for new writing projects
 - Writing Template - This is the important one, and the most complex.
 This and the following templates are used internally by the kanban board and are not intended to be used separately This is called from any note you create from the kanban project page, and it applies different templates depending on which list the note is generated from.
 It moves them to matching sub folders and fills out some of the properties.
 - New Draft Template - This gets inserted into the project kanban to create a new draft list.
 - Scene Template - Notes created from a draft kanban list will have this template applied.
 The story title, draft number, and a link to the project file will be automatically added in the properties.
 It will make a guess at the chapter number, which can be edited if you want to track that for your own use.
 It includes the writing css class that I describe below.
-It has properties used by the spellcheck plugin, set to disable by default, and one by a plugin I made that will update with the word count when focus switched away from the note.
+It has a property used by a plugin I made that will update with the word count when focus switched away from the note.
 - Character Template - Notes created from the Character kanban list will have this template applied.
 I've added some properties that I use to help me flesh out a character, but those can be customized to suit the author.
 - Writing Planning Template - Optional.
 This is just there because I wanted my planning notes to link back to the project page.